across the world

 Evan Nathanson, CPA

-Overcoming a busy season…that’s a tough one.
+Overcoming tax season …that’s a tough one.
 I don’t really think anyone “overcomes” it.
 Having been through upwards of fifteen tax seasons in my career, I can only say it’s kind of like swimming in the ocean with a life vest.
 The waves (work) keeps coming, from all sides, and the life vest (tax deadline), keeps you afloat and motivated to finish.

 At our firm, the culture keeps everyone in a good headspace.
 This means casual clothing while not at clients, snacks in the kitchen and flexible hours, within reason.
 We have also brought dinners in during the week and have even sometimes had a random day off in the middle of the season to decompress and relax.
 I feel that the more relaxed you are, the more successful you will be.